Real Time Streaming Data Ingestion For Distributed Computing

 Customers use real-time streaming in various ways to fulfil their unique needs.
 This means there could be various ways to integrate real-time streaming solutions with the rest of the customer’s IT ecosystem.
 Customers can mix and combine a range of existing streams, storage, computation, etc., business analytics technologies to create a basic big data integration structure.

-The Stream Processing layer can be implemented in various ways, including the two following Dell Technologies solutions.
+You can implement the Stream Processing layer in various ways, including the two following Dell Technologies solutions.

 Confluent Enabled Platform for Hard Data Streaming from Dell EMC